 “([Name/company] is an investor in BuzzFeed.)”

-BuzzFeed maintains a divide between advertising and editorial staff.
+BuzzFeed News maintains a divide between advertising and editorial staff.
 However, management-level editorial employees may be asked to vet certain sponsorships or projects.
-Certain forms of advertising — including product placements and advertisements inline in videos or podcasts — will also involve non-news staffers’ participation in a clearly disclosed form.
+Some forms of advertising — including video integrations and advertisements in podcasts — may also involve staffers’ participation in a clearly disclosed form.